NanoComp/meep/doc/docs/FAQ.md

 A continuous-wave source ([ContinuousSource](Python_User_Interface.md#continuoussource)) produces fields which are not integrable: their Fourier transform will not converge as the run time of the simulation is increased because the source never terminates.
 The Fourier-transformed fields are therefore arbitrarily defined by the run time.
 This [windowing](https://en.wikipedia.org/wiki/Window_function) does different things to the normalization and scattering runs because the spectra are different in the two cases.
 In contrast, a pulsed source ([GaussianSource](Python_User_Interface.md#gaussiansource)) produces fields which are [L2](https://en.wikipedia.org/wiki/Norm_(mathematics)#Euclidean_norm)-integrable: their Fourier transform is well defined and convergent as long as the run time is sufficiently large and the [fields have decayed away](#checking-convergence).

+Note: the amplitude of the Fourier transform grows linearly with time and the Poynting flux, which is proportional to the amplitude squared, grows quadratically.

+### How do I compute the effective index of an eigenmode of a lossy waveguide?

+You will need to first compute the *complex* ω (the loss in time) for a *real* β (the propagation constant) and then convert this into a loss in space (*complex* β at a *real* ω) by dividing by the group velocity v<sub>g</sub>.

+To obtain the loss in time, you make your computational cell a cross-section of your waveguide (i.e. 2d for a waveguide with constant cross-section), and set Bloch-periodic boundary conditions via the `k_point` input variable &mdash; this specifies your (real) β.
+You then treat it exactly the same as a [resonant-cavity problem](Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md#resonant-modes): you excite the system with a short pulse source, monitor the field at some point, and then analyze the result with [`Harminv`](Python_User_Interface.md#harminv); all of which is done if you call `run_kpoints`.
+This will give you the complex ω at the given β, where the imaginary part is the loss rate in time.
+Note: the loss in a uniform waveguide, with no absorption or disorder, is zero, even in the discretized system.

+That is, you have ω(β<sub>r</sub>) = ω<sub>r</sub>+iω<sub>i</sub> where the subscripts r and i denote real and imaginary parts.
+Now, what you want to do is to get the complex β at the real ω which is given by: β(ω<sub>r</sub>)=β<sub>r</sub>-iω<sub>i</sub>/v<sub>g</sub>+O(ω<sub>i</sub><sup>2</sup>).
+That is, to first order in the loss, the imaginary part of β (the propagation loss) at the real frequency ω<sub>r</sub> is given just by dividing ω<sub>i</sub> by the group velocity v<sub>g</sub>=dω/dβ, which you can [get from the dispersion relation in the absence of loss](#how-do-i-compute-the-group-velocity-of-a-mode).
+This relationship is just a consequence of the first-order Taylor expansion of the dispersion relation ω(β) in the complex plane.

+This analysis is only valid if the loss is small, i.e. ω<sub>i</sub> << ω<sub>r</sub>.
+This should always be the case in any reasonable waveguide, where the light can travel for many wavelengths before dissipating/escaping.
+If you have extremely large losses so that it only propagates for a few wavelengths or less, then you would have to treat the problem differently &mdash; but in this case, the whole concept of a "waveguide mode" is not clearly defined.

 ### How do I compute the group velocity of a mode?

 There are two possible approaches for computing the group velocity: (1) compute the [band diagram](https://en.wikipedia.org/wiki/Band_diagram) ω(**k**) using [`Harminv`](Python_User_Interface.md#harminv), fit it to a polynomial, and calculate its derivative using a [finite difference](https://en.wikipedia.org/wiki/Finite_difference), or (2) excite the mode using a narrowband pulse and compute the ratio of the flux to energy density.

+### How do I compute the time average of the harmonic fields?

+For a linear system, you can use a [ContinuousSource](Python_User_Interface.md#continuoussource) with `force_complex_fields=True` and time-step the fields until all transients have disappeared.
+The instantaneous steady-state field is equivalent to the time average.

 ### How do I set up an oblique planewave source?